6 tips for Brisbane dog owners

 5. Walk your dog on a lead

 Walking your dog on a lead is vital for their safety and the safety of others.
 To avoid a fine, always clip your leash securely to a collar or harness.
 This is important unless you are in a designated off-leash area (commonly known as a 'dog park').
-With more than 160 dog off-leash areas in Brisbane, there’s plenty of space for your dog to run, exercise and socialise freely.
+Brisbane has more than 160 dog off-leash areas.
+There’s plenty of space for your dog to run, exercise and socialise freely.

 6. Train and socialise your dog